 Writing, speaking and digital communications are critical skills for professional success.
 By mastering these communications skills, HKS students and graduates can present themselves effectively in speeches, memos, reports, position papers, op-ed pieces, meetings, social media, and other digital venues.

 The Communications Program consists of both for-credit and not-for-credit offerings.
 A series of for-credit communications courses focusing on public speaking and writing are offered each semester.
 In addition, workshops are offered throughout the semester to offer practical guidance in topics including public speaking, memo and report writing, using social media, blogging, writing op-ed pieces, engaging in a digital environment, and cross-cultural communications.
 Students may take as many workshops as they like.
-Handouts from some of these workshops are featured on our website.
+Materials from some of these workshops are featured on our website.

 In addition to for-credit courses and workshops, there are also dedicated writing consultants who work within the Communications Program.
 These writing consultants offer one-on-one consultations for HKS students during their scheduled office hours and by appointment.

-Each HKS student is encouraged to make use of all of the services provided by the Communications Program whether it is to take a for-credit course, a not-for-credit workshop, consult one or more handouts or resources, to seek out the writing consultants or instructors within the program, or to give us feedback on the Communications Program.
+Each HKS student is encouraged to make use of all of the services provided by the Communications Program whether it is to take a for-credit course, a not-for-credit workshop, consult one or more handouts or outside communication resources, to seek out the writing consultants or instructors within the program, or to give us feedback on the Communications Program.

 Director, Communications Program, Harvard Kennedy School